Maintenance and Migration

 If the error "DB is already locked for updating" is seen in a failed upgrade, the following steps will resolve the issue.

-You will then need to restart the server as follows.
+Then restart the server as follows:

 Upgrading a PDF Server can be done by using the following command.

-In the destination Mongo database, determine the "mount" folder by running the following command.
+In the destination Mongo database, determine the "mount" folder by running the following command:

-Find the "Mounts" for the database.
+Find the "mounts" for the database.
 They should look like the following:

-SSH into the source MongoDB container using the following command.
+SSH into the source MongoDB container using the following command:

-Ensure that the Environment variables for these containers are the same as the "source" container environment variables.
+Ensure that the Environment variables for these containers are the same as the source container environment variables.

-Move the archive file into the "Source" folder of the destination Mongo container folder like so.
+Move the archive file into the "Source" folder of the destination Mongo container folder like so:

 Finally, restore the backup to the destination database.